joakimremler/YRGO_docker_stack_sworm/README.md

 ## Assignments

-In this lession we are going to learn about Docker Stack and Sworm.
-This includes how to start a Sworm cluster and to create and run stacks.
+In this lession we are going to learn about Docker Stack and Swarm.
+This includes how to start a Swarm cluster and to create and run stacks.

 ## 1. Initialize docker swarm

 The first thing we should do is to [initialize](https://docs.docker.com/engine/reference/commandline/swarm_init/#extended-description) a docker swarm on our Droplet.
 You also need to `advertise` with your Droplet ip adress.
 `docker swarm init --advertise-addr ip_to_droplet`

-When you do this you will get a snippet that you can use to connect multiply nodes to this sworm.
+When you do this you will get a snippet that you can use to connect multiply nodes to this swarm.
 Save that snippet to later use.

 ## 2. Create a Docker Stack

-After initialize a Docker sworm we can start using [Docker stack](https://docs.docker.com/get-started/part5/#introduction).
+After initialize a Docker swarm we can start using [Docker stack](https://docs.docker.com/get-started/part5/#introduction).
 Our first stack is going to be our `kalleanka/loop` that we did [build](https://docs.docker.com/engine/reference/commandline/build/#tarball-contexts) in previous lession.
 If you cannot find it when you type `docker image ls` then you need to build this image.
 When you got this image you can create a stack file called `loop.yml` and add service `loop` with a image called `kalleanka/loop`.
 You should use stack file version `3.6`.

 Run this file with `docker stack deploy -c loop.yml loop`.
 To see if service is running you can [list](https://docs.docker.com/engine/reference/commandline/service_ls/#related-commands) all services.
 You can also enter a specific service with `docker stack services <name_of_stack>`.